ivoyager/electron_app/README.md

 This may be a dumb idea, but what I'm doing here is having Electron (basically, a Chromium web browser) run the Planetarium (as an HTML5 export).
 It works.
 It may be a better idea to have the Planetarium (native export for platform) run the browser.
 The 2nd option seems better but I'm not sure.

+Browser runs Planetarium (versus the reverse):
+* Pro: Only 1 "Engine" (WebKit) running both systems.
+(I don't know if this is real performance advantage.)
+* Con: Stuck with HTML5 rather than native Planetarium:
+    * This may (or may not) negate above advantage.
+    * Stuck with WebGL.

 See Electron docs [here](https://www.electronjs.org/docs).

 TODO: